Funny, funny stuff.....or it would be, if it weren't so true!

 Broken heart, part 2.
 You try keeping it together in line for the Pelican Brief, when your first true love is in line 50 feet away from you with another girl.

-best friends and John Grisham movies.
+Thank heavens for best friends and John Grisham movies.
 I made it through that evening, somehow, then the days and weeks that followed.
 I met MrG pretty quickly after the Movie Event That Scarred Me For Life, and the rest, they say, is history.

 The Boy and I still live in the same city, about five miles apart.
 I saw him at the grocery store a couple years ago, toting a tow-headed child down the cereal aisle.
 If my own child had been behaving like a human, and if I had looked like I had made any effort to dress like a grown up that day, I might have approached him to say hello.
 But coward that I am, I ducked behind the rotisserie chicken stand and let him drag his kid out of the store without speaking to him.